The Daily Walk with Love

 Also watch and listen to Spirit – 1970 – Twelve Dreams Of Dr. Sardonicus, a recent publication here on The Daily Walk with Love.
 Both the self-titled debut album (this page, 1968) and The Twelve Dreams of Dr. Sardonicus are fairly early Spirit and have a more pure “punk” sound.
 Later, despite protestations to the contrary, Spirit had a somewhat more mainstream psychedelic or punk-rock sound (and more commercial success, too).

-Suggested reading from October 20, 2016 is The Third Force of Life, Duality and The Doctrine of Coexistence, The Daily Walk with Miracles, by Paul Evans:
+Suggested reading is The Third Force of Life, Duality and The Doctrine of Coexistence, The Daily Walk with Love, by Paul Evans:

 SUMMARY: There is a wrongness about time which finds it’s expression in our modern society in its obsessions over time and schedules. [(It’s not so much darkness that is evil, it’s our obsesseion with time, and a “wrongness” in the fabric of the space-time continuum.
 As a matter of fact, when Microsoft and the computer geeks “fix” synchronization issues, that is going to essential fix or “heal” time on earth, and we’ll all more or less live in a simultaneous state of NOW everywhere on earth.)]
 As the rock band Chicago said, “does anybody really know what time it is?
 Does anybody care?
 If so I can’t imagine why.”
 Try to live more process oriented instead of goal oriented and enjoy the life you have been given.
 “Life is a gift, for which we are grateful.”
 Live with hope but also with acceptance and in such a way as to grow personally and hopefully to help others: this is true fulfillment.
 Microsoft and other computer geeks are creating a much more mindfully aware “simultaneous now” and thus healing the flaw in time, at least in some ways, here on earth, which will help heal the world.
 As I have often joked, “hug a geek today, you may end up working for one tomorrow.”
 Watch Steve Jobs, “Computers are like a bicycle for our minds.” – Michael Lawrence Films, YouTube short documentary — 1:39.